 Paul Griffiths is Warren Professor of Catholic Theology at Duke Divinity School.
 He also has held academic positions at the University of Notre Dame, the University of Chicago, and the University of Illinois at Chicago.
 With research interests in Catholic philosophical theology, philosophical and political questions arising from religious diversity, Augustinian thought, and Gupta-period Indian Buddhist thought, he is a prolific writer and commentator on contemporary culture.
 His most recent books include: Song of Songs: A Commentary (Brazos, 2011); Lying: An Augustinian Theology of Duplicity (Wipf & Stock, 2010); and Intellectual Appetite: A Theological Grammar (Catholic Univ. of America Press, 2009).
 He will deliver the Stanton Lectures at Cambridge University in 2013 under the title "The End: An Eschatological Assay."

-Jennifer Herdt is professor of Christian ethics at Yale Divinity School.
+Jennifer Herdt is the Gilbert L. Stark Professor of Christian Ethics and Associate Dean of Academic Affairs at Yale Divinity School.
 Her primary interests are in early-modern and modern moral thought, classical and contemporary virtue ethics, and contemporary Protestant social ethics and political theology.
-She has served on the board of directors of the Society of Christian Ethics and is a member of the editorial board of the Journal of Religious Ethics.
+She has served on the board of directors of the Society of Christian Ethics and is a member of the editorial board of the Journal of Religious Ethics .
 She is the author of Religion and Faction in Hume's Moral Philosophy (Cambridge Univ.
 Press, 1997) and Putting on Virtue: The Legacy of the Splendid Vices (Univ.
 Chicago Press, 2008).
 Herdt's current project on ethical formation, Bildung, and the Bildungsroman, is supported by a research fellowship from the Alexander von Humboldt Foundation.